viamrobotics/docs/docs/components/encoder/fake.md

 # SMEs: Rand
 ---

-The `fake` encoder is an encoder model for testing.
+The `fake` encoder is an encoder model for testing code without any hardware.

 {{< tabs name="Configure an fake encoder" >}}
 {{< tab name="Config Builder" >}}